o0Ignition0o/ferrisnomicon/.github/ISSUE_TEMPLATE.md

 :warning: Note the contest will focus on compile time and runtime errors.
 Internal Compiler Errors (ICEs) aren't in the scope of the contest.
 You should report those to [the Rust Compiler issue tracker.](https://github.com/rust-lang/rust/issues/) :warning:

+Register this fail for:

+- [ ] The supernova challenge
+- [ ] The fun challenge

 ## Screenshot our output snippet

 paste the output between three backticks so it gets formatted well: